 Product Manager Stories & Resources

-Product management is an organizational function within a company or institution that deals with the lifecycle of a product, from the inception of the idea to the product’s launch and subsequent marketing efforts.
+Product management is a function within a company that deals with the lifecycle of a product, from the inception of the idea to the product’s launch and subsequent marketing efforts.
 The product management lifecycle is usually headed by a product manager, who is responsible for analyzing the market and overseeing the production of each product.

 In short, product management is the practice of strategically managing the development, launch and continual support of a company’s products.
 A well-crafted strategy is essential to the development of quality products that customers love.
 It all comes down to the product manager who oversees the development of a company’s new products from start to finish.

 Who are product managers and why are they so important in today’s tech world?
 For one, product managers (PMs for short) usually have their influence in just about every aspect of a company.
 They usually have an intimate knowledge of a business, its different department functions and its ultimate goals because they are tasked with developing revolutionary products that help drive all aspects of a business.
 Product managers are strategy-oriented and have a wide knowledge of sales, marketing, engineering and product practices that helps efficiently achieve the successful launch of each product.

 Each PM’s day-to-day job is slightly different based on a company’s size, resources and goals.
 Though a product manager is tasked with leading the team that is responsible for bringing an idea to fruition, the way they go about it can be different.
 At smaller companies, a product manager could also be the lead engineer or could have to take on many other tasks usually delegated to a whole cross-functional team.
 At larger companies, a product manager oversees groups of engineers, data scientists, marketers and other product team members, who all work in unison to execute a company’s next big idea.